 Parque Hundido is an ideal noise-isolated spot for relaxation because of its sunken landscape, hence its name.
 Reproductions of archaeological pre-Hispanic sculptures are placed in various parts of the park tracing various walking routes - the Zapotec, Mayan, Olmec, Totonac, and Huastec – which are used mainly by runners and joggers.
 The main attraction is a floral clock, created by a prestigious watchmaker.
 There is also the Audiorama, an seating area with speakers tucked away in lush vegetation, which sometimes hosts events such as conferences, bingo games, some small-scale plays, workshops or jazz festivals.

 The greatest urban park in Mexico City, Chapultepec is the capital’s lung with an extension of roughly a thousand and a half acres.
 This urban oasis is not only extremely rich in flora and fauna, hosting also its own botanical garden, but also in art and history being home to the Chapultepec Castle and some of the best museums in town: the Museum of Anthropology, one of the finest museums in the world of its kind, the Museum of Modern Art and Tamayo Museum.
-Locals love spending their weekends there walking, visiting one of the museums, rowing a boat in the lake or just relaxing.
-Chapultepec has something to offer to every one so enjoy discovering its hidden gems and locals favourite spots!
+Locals love spending their weekends there walking, visiting one of the museums, rowing a boat in the lake, or just relaxing.
+Chapultepec has something to offer to everyone so enjoy discovering its hidden gems and locals' favorite spots!